Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-ton-domain-integration-playbook.md

   live.

 ## Summary

+- Anchor every production endpoint (apps, APIs, manifests, and metadata) to `dynamiccapital.ton` to guarantee a single source of truth.
+- Use the TON DNS registry map so wallets and explorers auto-resolve the jetton, pools, and treasury addresses.
+- Maintain redundant hosting (IPFS mirrors, SSL, signed ownership proofs) to preserve trust while keeping the domain copy authoritative.

 By anchoring Jetton metadata, liquidity infrastructure, and automation pipelines to `dynamiccapital.ton`, Dynamic Capital delivers a unified, verifiable on-chain